 We are in an exciting time for coaching and development.
-Gone are the days where employees get feedback once a year in an annual performance review because many businesses are now opting for lightweight, engaging, and effective coaching and development tools like TINYpulse Coach.
+Gone are the days where employees get feedback once a year in an annual performance review because many businesses are now opting for lightweight, engaging, and effective coaching and development tools like Limeade Listening Coach.

 But it is not always easy to change decades-old management processes, so read on for a few best practices to help you as a leader transition to real-time, feedback-based coaching and development practices.

 Coach is a tool to spark meaningful conversations and we think you should be having those conversations in-person.
 Amy Adkins from Gallup states:

 "Employees' engagement is directly influenced by their managers' engagement -- whose engagement is directly influenced by their managers' engagement...
 Employees who are supervised by highly engaged managers are 59% more likely to be engaged [themselves].”

 Setting effective goals, reviewing performance, and providing feedback with Coach is not always enough to keep employees engaged.
 Stay focused on the human element of coaching and development by having regular 1-on-1 meetings with your direct reports.

 The best 1-on-1s are weekly or bi-weekly for 30-45 minutes.